mitodl/odl-video-service/README.rst

 You will need to obtain several different secrets in order to get this project up and running:

-* AWS key and secret
+* AWS access key and secret
+* AWS keypair for signing CloudFront URLs
 * Docker app key and secret
 * X.509 certificates for Moira_
 * `Touchstone integration`_